 While the connection isn’t fully understood, researchers noted that some medications for treating depression have a drying effect on the eyes, and that dry eye syndrome may limit a person’s participation in activities, to the point where they may become anxious, withdrawn and even depressed.

-If you have dry eye, we encourage you to schedule an appointment with in order to find the best treatment options and thus increase the quality of your tears and life.
+If you have dry eye, we encourage you to schedule an appointment with The Dry Eye Center at Exceptional Vision in order to find the best treatment options and thus increase the quality of your tears and life.

 - A: If you experience itchiness, light sensitivity, tearing and tired eyes, it could indicate that you have dry eye syndrome.
 Get your eyes checked by an eye doctor, who will thoroughly diagnose your symptoms and offer lasting treatment.